-Lighting accounts for about 20% of the electric bill in the average U.S. home.
-Switch to ENERGY STAR qualified compact fluorescent light (CFL) bulbs and light emitting diode (LED) bulbs and save.
-They provide the same amount of brightness as standard bulbs and use less energy.
-Each incandescent bulb you replace with an ENERGY STAR qualified light bulb will save you about $10 in energy costs each year.
-Imagine if you replace all of your light bulbs?
+Lighting accounts for about 10% of the electricity use in the average U.S. home according to the U.S. Energy Information Administration.
+Upgrading to ENERGY STAR certified LED (light emitting diode) bulbs can cut this energy use and help you save.
+LEDs provide the same amount of brightness as traditional bulbs and use less energy.
+Each incandescent bulb you replace with an ENERGY STAR certified LED light bulb can save you more than $100 in energy costs over the LED bulb’s lifetime.
+Imagine if you replaced all of your light bulbs!

-With new technology, ENERGY STAR light bulbs provide warm and inviting light without the flickering and humming of older fluorescent bulbs.
-ENERGY STAR qualified light bulbs can replace regular bulbs in lamps and are available in a variety of styles, shapes and sizes.
+With new technology, ENERGY STAR certified LEDs provide warm and inviting light without the flickering and humming of older fluorescent bulbs.
+ENERGY STAR certified LEDs can replace traditional bulbs in lamps and are available in a variety of styles, shapes and sizes.
 They can also be purchased in dimmable models and models compatible with motion sensors.

 Save Money with ENERGY STAR Light Bulbs

-While both ENERGY STAR qualified CFLs and LED bulbs save you energy and money, LED bulbs provide the greatest savings.
-The chart below outlines lifetime savings that can be attributed to using an LED or a CFL instead of an incandescent light bulb:
+While both ENERGY STAR certified CFLs and LED bulbs save you energy and money, LED bulbs provide the greatest savings.
+The chart below outlines lifetime savings that can be attributed to using an LED instead of an incandescent light bulb:

 ENERGY STAR Light Bulbs Website

-Learn more about ENERGY STAR qualified CFLs and LED bulbs.
+Learn more about ENERGY STAR certified LED bulbs.